 - Combing hair

 It’s natural to want to go through these motions after a traumatic experience.
 If you have done any of these activities, you can still have an exam performed.
 You may want to bring a spare change of clothes with you to the hospital or health facility where you’re going to have the exam.

 A sexual assault can impact your physical health.
 You may have injuries and trauma related to the assault that aren’t immediately visible.
 During an exam you may be able to access treatment for these injuries, receive preventative treatment for STIs, and obtain emergency contraception to prevent pregnancy.

 The length of the exam may take a few hours, but the actual time will vary based on several different factors.
 It may be helpful to have someone to support you during this time.
 A friend, family member, advocate, or someone else you prefer can accompany you during the actual exam.

-WSUPD can provide you with transportation to the hospital or clinic.
+WSUPD and ATVP can provide you with transportation to the hospital or clinic.
 There is no requirement to make a police report in order to obtain a sexual assault forensic exam, but the process gives you the chance to safely store evidence should you decide to report at a later time.

 Pullman Regional Hospital and WSU Health and Wellness Services / Medical Clinic both conduct sexual assault forensic examinations.